Miguel CID MONTOYA

 Assistant Professor

-Before joining the Texas A&M University-Corpus Christi, I was a Fulbright postdoctoral scholar in the NatHaz Modeling Lab at the University of Notre Dame, USA, supervised by Prof. Ahsan Kareem.
-Formerly, I developed my research in the Structural Mechanics Group at the University of A Coruña, Spain, supervised by Prof. Santiago Hernández and Prof. Félix Nieto, and I was a visiting researcher in the Boundary Layer Wind Tunnel Laboratory at the University of Western Ontario, Canada, supervised by J. Peter C. King.
+I joined Clemson University in 2024 after three years as an assistant professor at Texas A&M University-Corpus Christi, where I still serve as an associate graduate faculty.
+Previously, I was a Fulbright postdoctoral scholar in the NatHaz Modeling Lab at the University of Notre Dame, USA, supervised by Prof. Ahsan Kareem.
+Before moving to the US, I developed my research in the Structural Mechanics Group at the University of La Coruña, Spain, supervised by Prof. Santiago Hernández and Prof. Félix Nieto, and I was a Barrié visiting researcher in the Boundary Layer Wind Tunnel Laboratory at the University of Western Ontario, Canada, supervised by J. Peter C. King.
 I have been involved in several university-industry research collaborations with AIRBUS, ACCIONA Windpower, STINorland, Dragados, and Puentes y Calzadas Infraestructuras.
 I am a member of IABSE, IABSE Task Group 3.1.
-“Super Long Span Bridge Aerodynamics,” ASCE, ASCE SEI Optimal Structural Design Committee, ASCE SEI Structural Wind Engineering Committee, ASCE SEI Cable-Supported Bridges Committee, AAWE, and IABMAS.
+“Super Long Span Bridge Aerodynamics,” ASCE, ASCE SEI Cable-Supported Bridges Committee, ASCE SEI Optimal Structural Design Committee, ASCE SEI Structural Wind Engineering Committee, ASCE SEI Fluid Dynamics Committee, AAWE, and IABMAS.